znuny/FAQ/doc/en/feature.md

 An additional widget for customer ticket creation provides helpful FAQ article related to the inserted subject and text.

-## Inserting FAQ articles on OTRS replies
+## Inserting FAQ articles on Znuny replies

-You can insert FAQ articles (including images and attachments) in new tickets or replies you generate in OTRS.
+You can insert FAQ articles (including images and attachments) in new tickets or replies you generate in Znuny.

 ## Release workflow